lnsayer/my-website/_posts/Graph Neural Network Project: Drug Discovery with the BACE dataset.md

 There are different aggregation functions to choose from.
 One popular aggregation function is the weighted mean, weighted by the degree of the neighbour nodes.
 The degree of a node is how many nodes it is connected to.
 The updated node embedding is then passed through a weight matrix/neural network to reduce its dimensionality.
 This process of aggregation and passing through a neural network is done several times as required.
 This process can be seen in Fig.5.
 I recommend watching this great series on GNNs to better understand the theory [2].

+Figure 6: Two layers of a GCN network, in which the nodes features are aggregated (averaged) and then passed through a neural network to reduce their dimensionality.
+The node dimensionality can be reduced to 1 which is a probability score (e.g. of being a drug or not) [2].

 <img src="https://lnsayer.github.io/my-website/files/bace_dataset/message_passing_gcn.png" alt="Untitled" style="height:auto;">

 ### Models used: